 Colorado PGA REACH is a 501(c)3 nonprofit organization and most donations are a tax deductible contribution.

-The Youth Pillar of COLORADO PGA REACH seeks to improve and advance opportunities for youth.
-Introduction to the sport at an early age has proven to provide great opportunities in the area of education, health and wellness, and character building.
+The Youth Development Pillar of COLORADO PGA REACH seeks to improve and advance opportunities for youth.
+Introduction to the sport at an early age has proven to provide great opportunities in the areas of education, health and wellness, and character building.

 COLORADO PGA REACH programming will ensure that cost doesn’t prohibit youth from entering the sport and will serve as a central role in the golf industry’s effort to introduce the sport to youth of all ages and backgrounds in a safe, fun environment.

 Colorado PGA Golf in Schools Program is an introductory program at absolutely no cost to the students and no cost to the schools.
-The program, in partnership with the Colorado Open Golf Foundation, has been bringing golf to schools for the past four years where over 38,000 kids have been introduced to the game in over 160 schools.
+The program, in partnership with the Colorado Open Golf Foundation, has been bringing golf to schools since 2008 where more than 100,000 kids have been introduced to the game in over 160 schools.